Busting Dogfighters for Profit:

 Personnel from both HSUS and the ASPCA appear in the video.

-Naturally, the tape includes HSUS's bogus "warning signs of dogfighting" -- treadmills, multiple dogs, veterinary supplies and diet supplements.
 The "experts" cited by "Line of Fire" also wanted Michael Vick's dogs dead.
 When Vick was arrested and his dogs were seized, HSUS's Ann Chenowyth claimed that "dogs that come from generations of fighting dogs are too aggressive to put back into the community."

 Or, using HSUS-think: Kill all pit bulls.
 All of them.